Great Firewall: Campaigns and crackdowns

 Internet cafés, an extremely popular way of getting online in developing countries and where fewer people can afford a personal computer, are regulated by the Chinese government and by local Chinese government officials.
 Minors (in China, those under the age of 18) are not allowed into Internet cafés, although this law is widely ignored, and when enforced, has spurred the creation of underground "Black Web Bars" visited by those underage.
 As of 2008, internet cafés were required to register every customer in a log when they used the internet there.
 These records may be confiscated by either local government officials or the PSB.
 To illustrate local regulation of internet cafés, in one instance, a government official in the town of Gedong lawfully banned internet cafés from operating in the town because he believed them to be harmful to minors, who frequented them to play online games (including those considered violent) and surf the internet.
 However, internet cafés in this town simply went underground, and most minors were not deterred from visiting them.

 In May 2015, China indefinitely blocked access to the Chinese-language Wikipedia.
-In contrast (as of 2018), the English-language Wikipedia was blocked only rarely and intermittently.
 In 2017, China discussed plans for its own version of Wikipedia.
 As of May 2019, all language versions of Wikipedia have been blocked by the Chinese government.

 Blocking methods

+The Great Firewall is mainly deployed at three large internet exchanges in Beijing, Shanghai, and Guangzhou.